-Ethiopians celebrate religious festival in the capital
+Ethiopians celebrate thanksgiving festival in the capital

-ADDIS ABABA, Ethiopia (AP) — Hundreds of thousands of people in the Ethiopian capital of Addis Ababa are celebrating a religious festival widely seen as promoting peace and unity.
+ADDIS ABABA, Ethiopia (AP) — Hundreds of thousands of people in the Ethiopian capital of Addis Ababa are celebrating a festival widely seen as promoting peace and unity.

 The annual Irrecha festival is a thanksgiving event for the Oromo, Ethiopia’s largest ethnic group.
-But the colorful event attracts revelers from other ethnic groups.
+But the colorful event attracts revelers from other ethnic groups across the country.

 In recent years the festival has been politically charged, with people using the opportunity to voice dissent against the governing party.
 Some in the crowd Saturday displayed signs expressing opposition to the government of reformist leader Abiy Ahmed over concerns.

-Note: This story has been corrected to indicate the Irrecha festival is not a religious event.